pmaji/data-science-toolkit/hypothesis-tests/ks_test.md

 -   2 input datasets we'll feed the KS test
     -   For now we're going with US and GB's data, but this method can be used with any two numeric vectors
 -   Name of category to compare:
-    -   We'll start with Theater as the default but will scale to iterate over all categories
+    -   We'll start with Theater as the default but we'll scale to iterate over all categories
 -   Name of numeric column within the input datasets
 -   Type of hypothesis test
-    -   Two-sided, greater than, or less than (see ks.test docs for details)
+    -   Two-sided, greater than, or less than (see ks.test() docs for details)
     -   Default is broadest test: two-sided

 ``` r